Scottish National League (rugby league): 2003 season

-Final

 2004 season

-The 2004 season only had four clubs, Border Raiders who were champions in their debut season in 1998 called it a day after failing to find a suitable ground to use and Glasgow Bulls decided to take a seasons break to reorganise the club following their benefactor Bradford Bulls getting into financial difficulty.
+The 2004 season only had four clubs, Borders who were champions in their debut season in 1998 folded after failing to find a suitable ground to use and Glasgow Bulls decided to take a seasons break to reorganise the club following their benefactor Bradford Bulls getting into financial difficulty.
 The season itself was exciting as all four clubs had a chance of reaching the Grand Final going into the final games.
 In the end we had a repeat of the previous years final but this time a different and new winner.
 Fife Lions beat Edinburgh Eagles in the final 36–24 to lift their first title.
-As champions they represented Scotland in the Challenge Cup but were beaten at South London Sharks 10–42.
+In the 2004 Challenge Cup first round Edinburgh Eagles lost out to Heworth ARLFC 8-34.